skydave/sandbox/readme.txt

 2. turn fbx into full operator graph
 ->problem we will spend a lot of work replicating fbx features

+-> what we will do
+importFBX will create a operator graph which represents what the code would look like if I were to render the fbx content programatically:

+setCamera (using transform from baked fbx transform hierarchy) for each entity:
+	transform (baked from fbx transform hierarchy)
+		renderEntity (e.g. renderMesh/Geometry)

 first stage (end december): basic demo functionality
 ----------------------------------------------------